Nicolas Minorsky: Career

-From 1940 to 1946 he was special consultant to the Director of the David Taylor Model Basin, continuing his investigations of active ship stabilization as well as anti-submarine warfare.

-In 1946 he moved to California to the Division of Engineering Mechanics at Stanford University, where he continued his work on ship stabilization.
-The 5 ton model was moved from the David Taylor Model Basin to Stanford where it was dubbed the "USS Minorsky".
-Full scale testing of active ship stabilization system resumed, this time on board the USS Peregrine.
+From 1940 to 1946, he was a special consultant to the Director of the David Taylor Model Basin, continuing his investigations of active ship stabilization and anti-submarine warfare.
+He then moved to California in 1946, joining the Division of Engineering Mechanics at Stanford University, where he continued his work on ship stabilization.
+The 5-ton model was moved from the David Taylor Model Basin to Stanford where it was dubbed the "USS Minorsky".
+Full-scale testing of active ship stabilization system resumed, this time on board the USS Peregrine.

 In her memorial paper to Nicolas Minorsky published in the IEEE Transactions On Automatic Control, author Irmgard Flügge-Lotz stated that Minorsky's greatest contribution to the development of nonlinear mechanics in the U.S. was Minorsky's early recognition that important papers in the field were being published in the Soviet Union in a language that few American researchers could read.
-In 1947 Minorsky published a book of new Russian developments titled "Introduction to non-linear mechanics: Topological methods, analytical methods, non-linear resonance, relaxation oscillations".
+In 1947, Minorsky published a book of new Russian developments titled "Introduction to non-linear mechanics: Topological methods, analytical methods, non-linear resonance, relaxation oscillations".

-After retirement Nicolas Minorsky and his French born wife, Madeline (Palisse) moved to southern France and settled in the foothills of the Pyrenees.
+After retirement Nicolas Minorsky and his French-born wife, Madeline (Palisse) moved to southern France and settled in the foothills of the Pyrenees.
 Minorsky continued to work, giving seminars and lectures in Europe, authoring theoretical papers until the end of his life in 1970.

 Awards

-1955 Montyon Prize of the French Academy of Science.
+1955 Montyon Prize of the French Academy of Sciences.